-Many people don’t expect to find sand dunes in Utah, let alone ones that are pink!
-This state park is the result of shifting pink-red sand and changing winds that move the dunes up to 50 feet each year.
+Many people don’t expect to find sand dunes in Utah… let alone, dunes that are pink!
+Coral Pink Sand Dunes State Park is the result of shifting pink-red sand and changing winds that move the dunes up to 50 feet each year.
 This is a great place to use your off-road ATV, play in the sand, walk barefoot across the dunes, and go camping for the weekend.

 Kodachrome Basin State Park, Cannonville (Nearby Hotels)

-Kodachrome is another amazing Utah state park, and one that has around 67 monolith spires that are a wonder to behold.
+Kodachrome Basin State Park is another amazing Utah state park, and one that has around 67 monolithic stone spires that are a wonder to behold.
 This park is near Bryce Canyon, so it’s easy to combine visits to both parks in one multi-day trip.
-Kodachrome got its name after a National Geographic expedition in 1948.
+Kodachrome got its name after a National Geographic Society expedition in 1948.
 There’s a full-service laundromat in the park, which is nice if you plan to camp here.
 Hiking, horseback riding, and mountain biking are popular, and the Grosvenor Arch is only about 10 miles southeast of the park for a little side trip.

 Goblin Valley State Park, Green River (Nearby Hotels)

 Goblin Valley is a strange and colorful place that is often compared to the surface of the planet Mars.
 This is a place to see odd rock formations, learn about the wonders of geology, and go canyoneering down into the 70-foot natural sandstone cave of Goblin’s Lair.
 You can do this canyoneering route on your own (with the right skills, gear, and a backcountry permit) or hire a guide.
 There’s even a nine-hole disc golf course that’s free to play at the Goblin Valley Campground.

 Sand Hollow State Park, Hurricane (Nearby Hotels)